joelborellis/HOK-project-starter-GHCP/README.md

 1. **Starting a brand-new coding project**
   - Fork this repo as the engagement workspace.
+  - Install the latest version of SpecKit into the fork.
   - Use SpecKit to drive the constitution/specifications/plans/tasks, and build the solution from the generated scaffolding.

 2. **Starting from an existing accelerator / reference implementation**